richleland/metavivor-classy-tools/README.md

 # METAvivor Classy Tools

 While working on the implementation of Classy for [METAvivor](https://www.metavivor.org), we needed a way to do bulk uploads of offline check transations.
-This code provides a command line interface for working with the [Classy API](https://developers.classy.org/api-docs/v2/index.html) to handle those bulk uploads.
+This code provides a command line interface (CLI) for working with the [Classy API](https://developers.classy.org/api-docs/v2/index.html) to handle those bulk uploads.

+## Prerequisites

+This project uses [pipenv](https://pipenv.pypa.io/) to mange the Python virtual environment, dependencies, and running the CLI.

-## Installation
+## Install dependencies

 ```sh
 pipenv install